 Check with the functional medicine professionals before making the changes mentioned below:

-Correct/Improve your Gut Health
+Correct / Improve your Gut Health

-Prebiotic fibers like mushroom and konjac root help in the better absorption of metformin.
+Prebiotic fibers like mushroom and konjac roots help in the better absorption of metformin.
 Inulin in garlic and onions improves fasting blood sugar.
 Probiotics like yogurt help to reduce inflammation and boost gut health.

 Alter your Carb Levels